Ooty Varai Uravu: Production

 After acting in a few sentimental films directed by Sridhar, Ganesan asked him to prepare a lighter script for their next collaboration, which became Ooty Varai Uravu.
 Kovai Chezhiyan agreed to produce as he wanted to make a film similar to Sridhar's Kadhalikka Neramillai (1964); he also insisted Sridhar to retain cast from that film and also shoot it in Ooty.
 Sridhar and Gopu discussed the script at Gandhi Statue near Marina Beach and completed within two hours.

 The film was initially titled Vayasu 16 Jakkiradhai, then Vayasu 18 Jakkiradhai before settling on Ooty Varai Uravu.
 The trope from Kadhalikka Neramillai of a man assuming a fake identity to help his friend win his love was reused here.
 It was Vijaylakshmi's last film before her marriage.
 Muthuraman, Nagesh, T. S. Balaiah and Sachu, who were part of Kadhalikka Neramillai, were retained for this film.

 Soundtrack

 The music was composed by M. S. Viswanathan, with lyrics by Kannadasan.
+The song "Poo Maalaiyil" is set in Abheri raga.